visual-framework/vf-core/PUBLISHING.md

 # PUBLISHING

-A guide on how to do release of `vf-core` and components.
+A reference guide on how to do releases of `vf-core` and components.
 The two are done independently.

 ## VF Core